The full A Level is made up of four units. Two will be studied in the first year and two in the second year. The four units are:

 Unit 3: ICT systems, applications and implications (2 hour exam)

-ICT experience could enhance career opportunities regardless of your chosen profession as ICT is widely used in all aspects of Government, business, industry, education, leisure or charity.
+ICT experience could enhance your career prospects regardless of your chosen profession, as ICT is widely used in all aspects of government, business, industry, education, leisure or charity activities.